LayanAlrouji/3D_Modeling_Animation/README.md

   Challenge 1 : The legs didn’t move or simulate walking.

-  Solution : Used sphere rotation to simulate the movement of the legs back and forth.
+  Solution : Used sphere to simulate the movement of the legs back and forth.